Class of 1993

 Diana Storey, MSN’93 , of Mount Juliet, Tennessee, passed away June 22, 2020.

-Kelly Ambrosi Wolgast, MSN’93, is editor of Building Innovative Nurse Leaders at the Point of Care, published in March 2020.
-She was named director of the Pennsylvania State University’s COVID operations control center in July 2020, where she is assistant dean for outreach and professional development and associate teaching professor in the college of nursing, in State College.
+Kelly Ambrosi Wolgast, MSN’93, was a panelist for “Leadership in the Time of Coronavirus: Stories from the Top,” in April 2021, part of the VUSN Dore to Door Alumni Forum, and was named a Visionary Leader by the University of Alabama at Birmingham School of Nursing that same month.
+She is editor of Building Innovative Nurse Leaders at the Point of Care, published in March 2020, and was named director of the Pennsylvania State University’s COVID operations control center that July, where she is assistant dean for outreach and professional development and associate teaching professor in the college of nursing, in State College.
 Kelly was named a fellow of the American Association of Nursing in 2015, and received the President's Award from the American College of Healthcare Executives of Middle Tennessee.